YangBa78/Facewise-Readit/facewise/README.md

 Implementation on linux environment or servers, like Google Cloud Platform \
-- using Anaconda list the environment \
+- Using Anaconda list the environment \
 `$ conda env list`
 such as facewise-project

-- python
+- Python \
 current version python 3.9

-- create/activate the new environment to use it \
+- Create/activate the new environment to use it \
 `conda activate facewise-project`

-- install required packages \
+- Install required packages \
 `$ pip install -r requirements.txt`

 - To execute Facewise Low MAST ver `templates/facewise/facewise-low-mast.html`, add `/facewisenewlm` to server address \